OHDSI-MIWG-app/MIWG-WebAPI/README.md

 OHDSI WebAPI contains all OHDSI RESTful services that can be called from OHDSI applications.

+## Todo

+- You should configure a PostgreSQL environment that includes the WebAPI schema.
+- You must set the PostgreSQL database username and password in the `pom.xml` file.

 ## Features

 - Provides a centralized API for working with 1 or more databases converted to the [Common Data Model](https://github.com/OHDSI/CommonDataModel) (CDM) v5.